 While healthcare organizations (HCO) collect mountains of data, most fail to fully translate it into better digital experiences for their users.

-Surveying 107 healthcare managers and directors, the research shows why so many HCOs fail to progressively improve patient experience on their digital apps and platforms.
+The report, Data Apprehension Stifles Patient Experience Optimization reveals why so many HCOs fail to progressively improve patient experience on their digital apps and platforms.

 Only 36% of companies view their data and optimization strategy as "very mature," despite 85% expecting "digital customer experience to be important or critical for the business in the near future."